TobiasPSP/doneland_sources/components/human_interface/rotary_encoder/manual/README.md

 >
 > *OLED* displays are so inexpensive, so readily available, and so easy to use that you shouldn't hesitate to routinely add them to your microcontroller projects for outputting information in a fun and intuitive way.

+### Different Types

+When you purchase a *really raw* **Rotary Encoder**, you get an encoder switch which looks similar to a potentiometer and has four or five "legs", two on one side and two or three on the other:

+PIC RAW RE

+Most of the time, **Rotary Encoders** are used mounted on a very simple breakout board which typically adds three pullup resistors and provides easily accessible output pins:

+Here is the schematic of such a breakout board:

 ### Schematics